WikiaTeamProject/ExtractionFromWikia/README.md

      - The `7z` directory contains all wikis that were downloaded in the 7z format.
      - The `gz` directory contains all wikis that were downloaded in the gz format.
      - The `decompressed` directory contains all wikis from the `7z` and `gz` folder but in a decompressed format.
+- The `logs` directory contains logs that are written during runtime.
-- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the DBpedia extractor to work.
+- The `dbPediaExtractionFormat` folder contains the decompressed wiki dumps that are following a file structure required for the DBpedia extractor to work.
 - The `PostProcessedWikis` directory contains all wikis in their final postprocessed form.
 After successfully running the program, the user should find the final output here.
 - The `statistics` directory contains various statistics files that are created throughout the process.